 5. Sell Books or Products

-Still Not Convinced to Raise Your Guitar Lesson Prices?
+Still Not Convinced You Should Raise Your Guitar Lesson Prices?

-On the other hand, the extra $40 you make from the other 8 people covers your loss.
-You’re making the same amount of money for 25% less work.
+- You’re making the same amount of money for 25% less work

-And then you go and signup two new students for those empty time slots and you’re now making $50 more per shift for the same amount of teaching time.
+- You’re now making $50 more per shift for the same amount of teaching time

 Even if you had 30 students paying for $30 per lesson and you upped your rates to $40 and 10 people quit: